freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/make-screen-reader-navigation-easier-with-the-footer-landmark.md

 ---

 ## Description

 <section id='description'>

-Similar to <code>header</code> and <code>nav</code>, the <code>footer</code> element has a built-in landmark feature that allows assistive devices to quickly navigate to it.
+Similar to `header` and `nav`, the `footer` element has a built-in landmark feature that allows assistive devices to quickly navigate to it.
 It's primarily used to contain copyright information or links to related documents that usually sit at the bottom of a page.

 </section>

 ## Instructions

 <section id='instructions'>

 Camper Cat's training page is making good progress.
-Change the <code>div</code> he used to wrap his copyright information at the bottom of the page to a <code>footer</code> element.
+Change the `div` he used to wrap his copyright information at the bottom of the page to a `footer` element.

 </section>

 ## Tests

 <section id='tests'>

 ```yml